Leenaalshaibani/Starbucks_Capstone_notebook_final/README.md

 # The problem / Metrics
 What I chose to solve was to build a model that predicts whether a customer will respond to an offer.
 My strategy for solving this problem has four steps.
-First, I will combine the offer portfolio, customer profile, and transaction data.
-Each row of this combined dataset will describe an offer's attributes, customer demographic data, and whether the offer was successful.
+First, I will merge the customer profile and transaction data.
 Second, I will build the model.
-This provides me with a baseline for evaluating the performance of models that I construct.
+This provides me with a baseline for evaluating the performance of models.
 Accuracy measures how well a model correctly predicts whether an offer is successful.
 Accuracy is the best metric to evaluate my model because I want to see how my model by finding accurate predictions with the total number of predictions. third I will compare the performance of DecisionTreeClassifier and Linear regression models.
 Four I will edit the parameters of the model to get the highest accuracy

 # References/Acknowledgments
 https://www.udacity.com/